Tuition remission documentation can be sent by email to firstname.lastname@example.org.

 Oberlin College is a member of the Great Lakes Colleges Association, Inc. (GLCA) which operates a tuition exchange program with member schools.
 A student eligible for tuition exchange because of parental employment at one of the participating schools may receive tuition at one of the other schools in exchange.
 The exchange is for regular academic year tuition only.

 Please see the GLCA Tuition Remission Exchange Program Guidelines for more information.
-A copy may be requested from the Department of Human Resources.
+Click here for a copy of the GLCA Tre Application.
+Click here for a copy of the Student Status Change Form.

 Oberlin College Tuition